Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Generalized symmetries in singularity-free -finite nonlinear -models

 \subsection{Review of SymTO}

 The SymTO is a unified framework for describing \textit{all} generalized symmetries, including their symmetry defects, symmetry charges, and their 't Hooft anomalies.
-Here, we will review its properties for finite generalized symmetries, where its symmetry category is described by excitations on a gapped boundary---topological defects on a topological boundary (at low energy)---of a topological order---the SymTO---in one higher dimension.
-We will focus on finite symmetries without any ${d}$-form symmetries in ${d}$-dimensional space, which makes the symmetry category ${\cR}$ a fusion ${d}$-category.
+Here, we will review its properties for finite generalized symmetries described by a fusion $d$-category ${\cR\neq \Sigma \cB}$, where $\cB$ is a non-degenerate braided fusion ${(d-1)}$-category.
+In this case, the symmetry category is described by excitations on a gapped boundary---topological defects on a topological boundary (at low energy)---of a topological order---the SymTO---in one higher dimension.

 Within the Symmetry/Topological-Order (Symm/TO) correspondence, a system with a symmetry restricted to its symmetric sub-Hilbert space can be exactly simulated by a boundary of the corresponding SymTO in one higher dimension.
 Adding the aforementioned gapped boundary provides a physical realization of the system's symmetry and, at low energies in the SymTO, allows the entirety of its Hilbert space to be simulated.
 The excitations on the gapped boundary are described by ${\cR}$, which is a defining characteristic of this gapped boundary.
 Therefore, the braided fusion ${d}$-category ${\eM}$ describing the excitations of the SymTO is given by the (Drinfeld) center of ${\cR}$~\cite{KZ150201690}: